 anthropods for example.

-study fossils of microscopic animals of all kind.
+to study fossils of microscopic animals of all kind.

-study of pollen and sporea of prehistoric plants
+the study of pollen and sporea of prehistoric plants

-- study of historical geography, generally physical
+- the study of historical geography, generally physical

 landscapes, such as continental drift for example.

-Paleoecology - study
+Paleoecology - to study

-interaction between different prehistoric animals and plants.
+the interaction between different prehistoric animals and plants.
 Food

 chain of prehistoric animals for example.

-- study history of Earth climate
+- to study the history of Earth climate

 reconstruction of prehistoric animals and plants in their environments,